Unbelievable savings on my Alaska casino cruise adventure

 I pull up the Princess app and start looking at the port and times in port.

 I do not always book excursions through the Cruiseline.
 I will.
-It depends on my comfort level, where we are going, and how far from port we will go.
+It depends on my comfort level, where we are going, and how far from the port we will go.

 When we did Chichen Itza from Cozumel, I knew I would only book directly with the Cruiseline.
 It is a long way and a long day.
 If anything went wrong, we would not make it back on time.
 We were the last people to return on the cruise ship that night.
 I had no anxiety since we booked it with the Cruiseline.
 I felt the same in Belize when we visited the ruins at Xunantunich.